bbc/mosromgr/README.rst

     :target: http://mosprotocol.com/
     :align: center

-The library provides functionality for detecting MOS file types, processing and inspecting MOS message files, as well as merging MOS files into a running order, and providing a "completed" programme including all additions and changes made between the first message (``roCreate``) and the last (``roDelete``).
+The library provides functionality for classifying MOS file types, processing and inspecting MOS message files, as well as merging MOS files into a running order, and providing a "completed" programme including all additions and changes made between the first message (``roCreate``) and the last (``roDelete``).